-If your opinion of the property value differs from the assessment, please contact me to discuss the matter.
-I will be glad to answer questions about your appraisal, and explain how to appeal if a disagreement on value still exists.
+If your opinion of the property value differs from the assessment, please contact the assessor to discuss the matter.
+He would be glad to answer questions about your appraisal, and explain how to appeal if a disagreement on value still exists.
 The assessor’s office relies on your help, as the property owner, to provide accurate information.

 Tax Value Questions

 Why have a property tax?